mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/customizations/custom-images/index.md

     docker push docker123/spacy-example:worker
     ```

-1. **Run the service or spark job with custom image**:
-    You could specify this custom built image in the config of the service as follows:
+1. **Run the service with custom image**: Specify these custom built images in the config of the service as follows:

     ```json
     {